JoeLanzi/portfolio/README.md

 These resources will help you understand how the AI chat works and how to set up everything correctly for your own implementation.

+## **Vercel Deployment**

+This project comes pre-configured for seamless deployment on Vercel's free tier:

+1. **One-Click Deploy**
+   - Fork this repository
+   - Go to [vercel.com](https://vercel.com) and create an account (sign up with GitHub for easier integration)
+   - Click "Add New Project" and select your forked repository
+   - Vercel will automatically detect Next.js and configure the build settings

+2. **Environment Variables**
+   - After initial deployment, go to your project settings
+   - Navigate to the "Environment Variables" section
+   - Add the same variables from your `.env` file:
+     ```
+     OPENAI_API_KEY=your_openai_api_key_here
+     VECTOR_STORE_ID=your_vector_store_id_here
+     NEXT_PUBLIC_API_KEY=your_public_api_key_here
+     ```

+3. **Speed Insights & Analytics**
+   - The project includes Vercel's Speed Insights and Analytics integration
+   - Access these features from your Vercel dashboard to monitor performance and user behavior
+   - No additional setup required - they work automatically after deployment

+4. **Automatic Deployments**
+   - Any commits pushed to your main branch will trigger automatic redeployment
+   - Preview deployments are created for pull requests
+   - Configure branch settings in your Vercel project settings

+5. **Free Tier Benefits**
+   - Unlimited personal projects
+   - Free custom domain connection
+   - Global CDN deployment
+   - Automatic HTTPS
+   - No credit card required

 ## **Technical Details**

 - **Framework**: Next.js (requires Node.js v18.17+)
 - **UI System**: [Once UI](https://once-ui.com)
 - **Original Template**: [Magic Portfolio](https://github.com/once-ui-system/magic-portfolio.git)
+- **AI Model**: GPT-4o mini (optimized for cost efficiency)

 - **React** - UI library
 - **OpenAI SDK** - AI integration